Kong/public-shared-renovate/README.md

   "minimumReleaseAge": "30 days",
   "packageRules": [
     {
-      "matchPackageNames": ["left-pad"],
+      "matchDepNames": ["left-pad"],
       "minimumReleaseAge": "a billion years"
     }
   ]
 }
 ```

-⚠️ **Note:** This setting does not apply to updates triggered by `vulnerabilityReports`.
+⚠️ **Note:** This setting does not apply to updates triggered by `vulnerabilityAlerts`.
 Security-related updates always bypass `minimumReleaseAge` and Renovate will open a PR as soon as a fix is available.

 > [!CAUTION]
 > #### Reducing the minimum release age